lucasgris/wav2vec4bp/README.md

 ## Docker

-We recommend to use a docker container, such as [flml/flashlight](https://hub.docker.com/r/flml/flashlight/tags), to easily finetune and test your models.
+We recommend using a docker container, such as [flml/flashlight](https://hub.docker.com/r/flml/flashlight/tags), to easily finetune and test your models.